joewashear007/BlenderWebController/README.md

 This could be possible from a temp not being deleted OR a background process of blender not being closed properly.
-For the first one, clean out your temporary directory (on windows: C:\Users\username\Appdata\local\temp, linux: /tmp/) For the second one, look the the runnig processes to see of blender is running.
+For the first one, clean out your temporary directory (on windows: C:\Users\username\Appdata\local\temp, linux: /tmp/) For the second one, look the the running processes to see of blender is running.
 Close it and try again.

-**Why are there funny play buttons on the bottom of the website?**
+**Can I make custom buttons/ have it control something else?**

+YES!
+After you run the add-on, there is a script created called "customButtons.py".
+This file has a python dictionary with the keys being the button text and the value being the name of the Actuator.
+_Make sure to wire the actuator up to the the Server Controller_

+> buttons["Button_Text"] = "ActuratorName"

 They are for later use.
 I hope enable animation play back one day and this buttons are a place holder for that.
 They do nothing.